chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 ### Remarks

 - Cross-presenter communication is provided on a per platform basis.
+  In the end, it might have been a mistake to remove this functionality from the core, see below.

 - Support for IOC (Autofac) is provided in src/Narvalo.Mvp.Extras.
 Since it is identical to what is done in WebFormsMvp, I do not intend to make it